edidonato1/Sunset-Oracle/README.md

 ### MVP/PostMVP

 #### MVP
-- Input form to accept user zip code
+- Input form to accept user zip code -[x]
-- Basic HTML structure that greets user to the app, and designated areas where output will appear
+- Basic HTML structure that greets user to the app, and designated areas where output will appear -[x]
-- Application receives input, requests specific data from API
+- Application receives input, requests specific data from API -[x]
-- - Append specific data to body
+- - Append specific data to body -[x]
-- - Run additional data through a function that assigns a numerical score based on the data for that category
+- - Run additional data through a function that assigns a numerical score based on the data for that category -[x]
-- - Scores from each category will be compiled to an overall score, that returns and appends an overall grade, along with a message to the user determined by the score.
+- - Scores from each category will be compiled to an overall score, that returns and appends an overall grade, along with a message to the user determined by the score. -[x]
-- Message area is styled using CSS Flexbox
+- Message area is styled using CSS Flexbox -[x]
-- Content scales responsively to viewport size
+- Content scales responsively to viewport size -[x]

 #### PostMVP
-- Display results from only one search at a time
+- Display results from only one search at a time -[x]
-- Improve responsiveness and overall page aesthetics
+- Improve responsiveness and overall page aesthetics -[x]
-- "Crystal ball" styled area for background where sunset "score" will appear
+- "Crystal ball" styled area for background where sunset "score" will appear -[x]
-- Implement one or more CSS animations
+- Implement one or more CSS animations -[x]
 - "Sunset time" output for OpenWeatherMap returns time in a 10-digit format that I don't recognize.
-If there's time, I'd like like to figure out how to convert that to a usable unit to display the time the sun will set.
+If there's time, I'd like like to figure out how to convert that to a usable unit to display the time the sun will set. -[]
-- - I know of one API that returns it in the right format, but in the UTC time zone.
+- - I know of one API that returns it in the right format, but in the UTC time zone. -[]

 ## Project Schedule